Owen150/VideoPlayerJs/README.md

-# electronproject
-An updated version of the VLC Media Player
+An updated version of the VLC Media Player.